protesilaos/my-website/_commentary/2022-07-30-philosophy-shaving-beard.md

 extinguish it quickly, but had already lost a good portion of its left side.
 I could still trim it to about the length of my neck (was up to my chest before), but decided to shave it off completely.
-Now I am even uglier than before, which is quite the accomplishment!
-Though I am not here to write about hair, but to use this event as a reminder of one of the themes I have been writing about for the last few months on the matter on non-ownership.
+Now I am even uglier than before, which is quite the accomplishment![^Ugliness] Though I am not here to write about hair, but to use this event as a reminder of one of the themes I have been writing about for the last few months on the matter on non-ownership.
 Some publications that come to mind:

 - [Why you are not important](https://protesilaos.com/books/2021-08-28-why-you-are-not-important/) (2021-08-28)
 - [Why it is not yours](https://protesilaos.com/books/2022-01-16-why-not-yours/) (2022-01-16)